Kaiwol1990/Mechaduino/README.md

 - Menu entry for generating a step response
 - deleted all modes other than position
 - changed all float to integer operations
-- added some filtering to the coil current setting
+- added some filtering to the effort and D-Term
-- Changed the frequency of the PID loop to 15-20 kHz
+- Changed the frequency of the PID loop to 5 kHz
-- changed the PWM resolution from 8 bit to 10 bit
+- Encoder readings are placed in its own ISR that runs with 10 kHz (oversampling)
-- Processing script to display the step response
+- changed the PWM resolution from 8 bit to 9 bit
 - PID auto tuning
 - LED shows errors by different blinking patterns